jackkolb/syncopate/README.md

 }

 To start a project, Manager seeks the most available node.
 Manager cycles through all the nodes, finds the one that can fit the project and is using the least disk usage
+Controller sends a new project to Manager by:
+{

+}

 Manager stores Node information in a dictionary object, restarting Manager will restart all Nodes